-Mefloquine has been associated with a variety of different illnesses.
+Mefloquine toxicity has been associated with a variety of different illnesses.
 Among the side effects most reported by military personnel are chronic psychiatric and neurological symptoms.
 Studies have shown that mefloquine toxicity mimics symptoms normally seen in Veterans with Post-traumatic Stress Disorder (PTSD).
 Of course, this can complicate claims for service connection.

 Berry Law is America’s Veterans Law Firm, and your fire support team to battle the VA.
 We won’t stop advocating for Veterans until every Veteran receives all the disability benefits they earned.
 If you applied for disability benefits and were given an unfavorable disability rating or your claim was denied outright, Berry Law can help you appeal.

 Berry Law features attorneys from the Army, Navy, Air Force, and Marine Corps, and has been helping Veterans with their legal needs for over 50 years.
-Founded by a Vietnam Veteran in 1965, Berry Law is well equipped to handle your VA disability appeal and help you get the results you deserve.
+Founded by a Vietnam Veteran in 1965, Berry Law is well-equipped to handle your VA disability appeal and help you get the results you deserve.
 Contact Berry Law today to schedule a free case evaluation and take the next steps in your fight for disability benefits.

 Don’t go to battle alone.
 Call Berry Law today.